learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 count backwards: `start:end:-1]`
 or potentially much more cryptic patterns, depending on what you pass.

 While we could have also used `df.State.head()`, slicing works for many more datatypes.
-This includes the previously mentioned *strings* as well as **lists** and other iterable objects. **Series**, the columns of the pandas DataFrame are similar to python's built in *lists*, but also have additional *methods* built in to them that we will continue to investigate.
+This includes the previously mentioned *strings* as well as **lists** and other iterable objects. **Series**, the columns of the pandas DataFrame, are similar to python's built in *lists*, but also have additional *methods* built in to them that we will continue to investigate.

 ```python